Zhenzha0/tp/docs/DeveloperGuide.md

 | Permission denied | Show specific error, prompt for retry or exit | Error message |
 | Disk full | Show specific error, prompt for retry or exit | Error message |

-**Why These Design Choices:**

-We use atomic writes (temp file + rename) to avoid data corruption if the program crashes mid-save.
-The custom delimiter format is simpler than JSON and lets us validate each line as we read it.
-If something goes wrong with storage, the application still runs normally - users can always export their data manually as a backup option.

 **Example Storage File:**